RETURN TO HOME PAGE

 Beetles are a vaste group of insects which are found throughout the world

-and the Irish ladybirds are but a very small section.
+and the Dublin and Irish ladybirds are but a very small section.
 Most of us recognise the

-conspicuous 7-spot but more than twenty other species have been reported from
+conspicuous 7-spot ladybird but more than twenty other ladybird species have been reported from

 Ireland and may be found in gardens, parks and the wider countryside.

-However, we know relatively little about the natural history of lrish ladybirds and effects of of climate and habitat change on native species and immigrants.
+However, we know relatively little about the natural history of both lrish and Dublin ladybirds and effects of of climate and habitat change on native ladybird species and on immigrant ladybirds.

 So this project aims to: